Pokémon Theme

-Lyrics

-The song is sung in first person by an aspiring Pokémon trainer.
-He is determined to become the very best, "like no one ever was".
-To do this, he intends to travel far and wide, catching new Pokémon.
-He exhorts the listener (a Pokémon) to follow him, knowing they will encounter a lot of challenges, but promising to surmount them all together, and that they will learn a lot of new things along the way.

 Background and development

 John Siegler and John Loeffler wrote the lyrics to the song.
 Siegler produced the track, also playing keyboards, bass, and programming drum machines.
 David Rolfe, the vocalist for later themes of the series, played the guitar while Jason Paige provided the vocals.
 Kati Mac, Loeffler, Ken Cummings and Louis Cortelezzi provided background vocals.
 The song was written in G minor.
 Siegler initially felt the show's concept was "incomprehensible" but decided it had potential after viewing its debut episode.
 Jason Paige recorded the original theme song in four hours.
 Paige initially received a "standard, three-figure flat fee" for the recording, but did not receive any royalties from the song.
 He received a one-time payment "in the mid-five figures" for the song in 2000.
-Paige claimed that he "didn’t really know much about Pokémon" when he did the demo, other than a scene in the animated series that caused bouts of epileptic seizures in Japan.
+Paige claimed that he "didn't really know much about Pokémon" when he did the demo, other than a scene in the animated series that caused bouts of epileptic seizures in Japan.
 The theme song premiered on the debut episode "Pokémon, I Choose You!" on September 8, 1998.
 In 1999, Paige recorded an extended version of the theme song for the album Pokémon 2.B.A.
 Master.

 According to Norman Grossfeld, the then-president of 4Kids Productions, the line "Gotta catch 'em all!" was created as a "tagline for marketing purposes that would also be included in the theme song".
 It is derived from the Japanese tagline "(ポケモンGETだぜ!, Pokémon getto da ze!)".
 One other contender for the tagline was "Catch 'em if you can", which was used in an earlier version of the theme song.

-Commercial reception
+Commercial performance

-In 2015, the song was voted to be part of the annual Dutch Top 2000 radio marathon, after a call-for-action on Facebook went viral within the country.
-It peaked at number 115 in 2018.

-In July 2016, after the release of the mobile game Pokémon Go, the song had a 382% increase in listeners on music streaming platform Spotify.
-There were instances of police cars playing the song through loudspeakers while driving near Pokémon Go players, as well as groups of people singing the song in public.
-The same month, after rising up to 1,079% in sales, the song hit number four on Billboards Kids Digital Songs chart after initially peaking at 10 in 2010.
-Due to the popularity of Pokémon Go, Jason Paige released a re-recorded version of the theme.
+On the US Dance Singles Sales chart in January 2000, the "Pokémon Theme" peaked at number three for two weeks.
+The track peaked at number 10 on the US Kid Digital Song Sales chart by January 2010.
+In July 2016, after the release of the mobile game Pokémon Go, the theme song saw a 382% increase in listeners on music streaming platform Spotify.
+That same month, it rose from number 17 to number four on the Kid Digital Song Sales chart with over 7,000 downloads.